Genting Highlands Travel Guide: Everything You Want to Know

 We had both the Standard and Deluxe Room for three nights stay in First World Hotel.
 The one night stay in Deluxe Room was given free to my parents as a voucher.
 Additionally, they used their Genting Reward Points to deduct 11 points per night to book another two more nights of Standard Room.

 The hotel staff was not able to upgrade all our three-night stays to Deluxe Room since we did not want to pay for better rooms, they decided to stick to Standard Room.
-The staff informed us that it would cost RM 15.00 for any room request such as staying on the same floor, connecting room or room with a view, the cost would be RM 15.00.
-For specific request for a room number, expect to pay RM 30.00.
+It would cost RM 15.00 for any room request such as staying on the same floor, connecting room or room with a view.
+Expect to pay RM 30.00 for a specific request on room numbers.

-I think Genting Highlands has been a very popular resort over the years looking at the demands of their rooms and they no longer can maintain the high standard of services for their members.
+I think Genting Highlands has been a very popular resort over the years looking at the demands of their rooms and the crowd there.
+They no longer can maintain the high standard of basic services for their members as they might not be able to handle it anymore.

 i) Reception and self-check kiosk.
 Instructions on the usage and timing.